A dropped kerb allows vehicles to enter a driveway from the road without damaging the pavement.

 Should a neighbouring property already have a dropped crossing, please do not assume that permission will be granted automatically if you make a similar request.
 Each application is considered against the current criteria, as outlined in the application form.

 Other types of requests

-If you are considering surfacing your front garden to provide a hard standing for vehicles read the guidance on the surfacing of front gardens on the Communities and Local Government website.
+If you are considering surfacing your front garden to provide a hard standing for vehicles, please read the guidance on the surfacing of front gardens on the Communities and Local Government website.

 3 Goddard Road

-To apply for a vehicular access on a trunk road contact Highways England on 0300 123 5000.
+To apply for a dropped kerb on a trunk road, contact Highways England on 0300 123 5000.

 Planning the work